 In 2017, VFH was replaced by VSL under the VET Student Loans Act 2016, with existing students maintaining access to VFH until 31 December 2018 under grandfathering provisions.
 The decision to cease providing VFH was in response to ongoing concerns about widespread misuse of the program.

-Advice for all VET FEE-HELP student related enquiries, including frequently asked questions, VET FEE-HELP Student Redress Measures and Notices of debt removal is available on the Information for VET FEE-HELP Students page.
+There is advice for VET FEE-HELP student related enquiries, including frequently asked questions, VET FEE-HELP Student Redress Measures and Notices of debt removal.